jathoms/optimization-for-footstep-planning/README.md

 # optimization-for-footstep-planning
-Code implementing a technique for contact planning inspired by the paper by Deits and Tedrake
+Code implementing a technique for contact planning inspired by the paper by Deits and Tedrake.

 Visualisations can be generated using funnctions in visualisation_generator.py and the method can be run end-to-end by running graph_traversal.py!